WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/1_Genesis/Gen_43.md

 And they sat before him, the firstborn according to his birthright and the youngest according to his youth.
 And the men looked at one another in amazement.

 ###### 34
 Portions were taken to them from Joseph's table, but Benjamin's portion was five times as much as any of theirs.
-And they drank and were merry with him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they drank and were merry with him.

 ***